 While spaying is a major surgical procedure, it is also one of the most common surgeries performed by veterinarians on cats.
 Like any surgical procedure, sterilization is associated with some risks, but the overall incidence of complications is very low.

 However, you may find yourself in a situation where you've taken in a cat who is pregnant or have a cat who's become accidentally pregnant.
 In this case, it's vital to know the signs that a cat may be going into labor soon.

 How to tell if a cat is giving birth

-You may be anxious and worried about the prospect of your cat giving birth in the near future, especially if it is the first time your cat has had a litter.
-When it is a few weeks before your cat is to deliver, you want to look for the common signs of impending labor.
-You also want to ensure she has everything she needs to make the labor as comforting and safe as possible.
+You may be anxious and worried about the prospect of your cat giving birth in the near future, so it's important to know how to proceed with their labor so you can be calm alongside your cat.
+You want to ensure she has everything she needs to make the labor as comforting and safe as possible for your cat.

 Some ways to help would be feeding her a good quality diet, keeping her indoors for safety, and having her examined by a veterinarian to ensure she's in good health before she gives birth.
 Also, make sure she has plenty of food and water available, and keep the environment as stress-free as possible.

 What to do when cat labor is about to begin

 In order to get a better understanding of a cat's labor timing, it's important to note that cat gestation is around 63 to 65 days, but can vary by a few days before and after this time.
 About a week before she's due to give birth, she will start looking for a secure, comfortable place to give birth to her litter.
 This most likely will be a dark and cool spot in a quiet area in your home; typically in a closet or dark corner of a room.